bob-dinger/Texas_Indicators/health/Percent of children ages 19-35 months who received recommended vaccines/report.md

 ## Health Outcomes

-### Goal: Value-driven system
+### Goal: Public health

-Texas has a high-value health care system that optimizes cost and delivers results
+Texans and their communities are empowered to adopt healthy lifestyles

 ### Type: Primary indicator